How To Prepare Your Accounting Practice For The “Post-Coronavirus World”?

 - Very few companies are taking advantage of social media engagement opportunities and the huge reach of social media advertisements.

-Social media marketing might not be the largest revenue channel, but there is huge potential to increase brand awareness, boost sales, gain website traffic, solve customer service issues and help to build and retain relationships with clients.
-Start using it more often to ensure your accounting practice is on the right track after the crisis is over.
+Social media marketing might not be the largest revenue channel.
+But, there is huge potential to increase brand awareness, boost sales, gain website traffic, solve customer service issues and help to build and retain relationships with clients.
+For this reason, start using it more often to ensure your accounting practice is on the right track after the crisis is over.

 6. AI and Cloud technologies are here to stay